Mariners game against Giants on Tuesday postponed due to poor air quality as series moves to San Francisco

-The Mariners’ game against the San Francisco Giants at T-Mobile Park on Tuesday has been postponed because of poor air quality in the Seattle area, the team announced on Tuesday afternoon.
+The Mariners’ homestand against the San Francisco Giants just went up in smoke.

+More specifically, the game originally scheduled for 6:40 p.m. at T-Mobile Park on Tuesday has been postponed because of poor air quality in the Seattle area, the team announced on Tuesday afternoon.
 The two-game series will instead be played in San Francisco on Wednesday and Thursday.
 Game times have yet to be determined.

 According to the Air Now website — which uses government monitors for accurate air quality readings — the Air Quality Index for the area surrounding T-Mobile Park was 240 just prior to 2 p.m. on Tuesday.
-The AQI scale is measured between 0 and 500, with 0-50 being “good” and the space between 200 and 300 registering as “very unhealthy.”
+The AQI scale is measured between 0 and 500, with 0-50 being “good” and 200-300 registering as “very unhealthy.”

 “Unfortunately, the air quality in Seattle has gotten worse overnight here at T-Mobile Park and it is not clearing at all today.
 Forecasters expect it to clear late Thursday and into Friday morning,” Mariners president and chief operating officer Kevin Mather said in a statement.
 “As always, the health and safety of the players, and our staff is our first priority.